curtwelch/RoboND-Rover-Project/writeup.md

 There was an issue with the I term of the PID however.
 The I terms maintains a sum of the error (integral), which offsets median error of the P and D terms to reduce it.
 However, this means that as the rover fails to acceleate up to the deisred speed, and spends many sedonds under speed, the PID will compensate for this "error" by driving OVER the set speed for long periods.
 This is not normally seen as bad, beuase it reduces average total error.
 But for this applciatioon, there was a seroius problem. when it got stuck on a rock, and the accellerato was tryig to get the rover up to speed, but the rover was going no where for a miutes at a time, this "throttle error" was "learned" by the PID controller, (high accumulated error sum), and it would then cuase it try and drive extra fast to "make up for lost time" (so to say).
 The net rsult, is that the even with the target velocity for the PID set at 4 m/s the PID would floor it, and keep the rover running at 5 m/s until it ran into something else!
 And the more thins it ran into, the faster the PID would try to make the ROVER go when it wasn't stuck.
 Not the result we needed.

-One solution, was to just not use the I term (set it to zero, and must make it a PD conttoller).
+One solution, was to just not use the I term (set it to zero, and must make it a PD controller).
 But then it would contantly run under speed.
 That could work, and I could just up the maximum speed configued in the system to compensate to get it running at the speed I wanted.
 But I took a different path, and simply made it update the sum for the PID only when it was goihg over something like 2 m/s.
 So only data from fast speeds were being used to adjust the I term (when I knew the rover and throttle were opperating consistantly so the PID could learn to best control the speed under the "good drivig" conditions.

 ##### Rock Grabbing

 The logic is simple for this.
 Drive straight to the rock, and try to pick it up.
-There is no path planning, no map use, and no use made of the percpetion system's "best path" information.
+There is no path planning, no map use, and no use made of the perception system's "best path" information.
 The rover just turns to the rock and drives straight towards it, even if it's on the other side of a pile of rocks.
 This means it will sometimes get stuck and not reach the rock.
 But the "stuck" mode will always free it.
 The side effect of the random stuck mode behavior, is that either it makes the rover forget about the rock, or it sometimes puts the rover in the perfect place to pick it up, all by accident.

 This works only because this world is "safe" and no "show-stopping" danger exists.
-But for this enviromewnt, it seems to be all the logic that is needed to solve this problem.
+But for this environment, it seems to be all the logic that is needed to solve this problem.

 #### Rubric 3b: Run the code, results, and future improvements